-On December 19, 2013 ("Closing Date"), UBI and its wholly owned subsidiary, UBS (together UBI and UBS, the "Transaction Parties") entered into a credit agreement with Athyrium Opportunities Fund (A) LP ("Athyrium A"), as administrative agent (the "Administrative Agent") and as a lender, and Athyrium Opportunities Fund (B) LP ("Athyrium B") as a lender (Athyrium A and Athyrium B together with any other lenders party thereto from time to time, the "Lenders") for a secured term loan of up to US\$25 million ("Credit Agreement").
-Of this amount, US\$15 million had been drawn at December 31, 2013, with a further US\$10 million available to be drawn down as follows:
+On December 19, 2013 ("Closing Date"), UBI and its wholly owned subsidiary, UBS (together UBI and UBS, the "Transaction Parties") entered into a credit agreement with Athyrium Opportunities Fund (A) LP ("Athyrium A"), as administrative agent (the "Administrative Agent") and as a lender, and Athyrium Opportunities Fund (B) LP ("Athyrium B") as a lender (Athyrium A and Athyrium B together with any other lenders party thereto from time to time, the "Lenders") which was amended on January 30, 2015, for a secured term loan of up to US\$25 million ("Credit Agreement").
+Of this amount, US\$15 million had been drawn at December 31, 2013, with a further US\$10 million ("Delayed Draw Loans") available to be drawn down as follows:

-- US\$5million available within 30 days after the end of any quarter until January 30, 2015, conditional upon UBS satisfying certain conditions precedent including that in the immediately preceding quarter, UBS achieves quarterly service fee revenues from the sale of the OneTouch® Verio® blood glucose strips ("Verio QSFs") plus coagulation manufacturing revenues of not less than US\$1,800,000 in the aggregate; and - US\$5million available within 30 days after the end of any quarter until January 30, 2015, conditional upon UBS satisfying certain conditions precedent including that in the immediately preceding quarter, UBS achieves Verio QSF plus coagulation manufacturing revenues of not less than US\$2,500,000 in the aggregate.
+- US\$5 million available within 30 days after the end of any quarter ending on or before July 31, 2015, conditional upon UBS satisfying certain conditions precedent including that in the immediately preceding quarter, UBS achieves quarterly service fee revenues from the sale of the OneTouch® Verio® blood glucose strips ("Verio QSFs") plus coagulation manufacturing revenues of not less than US\$1,800,000 in the aggregate; and - US\$5 million available within 30 days after the end of any quarter ending on or before July 31, 2015, conditional upon UBS satisfying certain conditions precedent including that in the immediately preceding quarter, UBS achieves Verio QSF plus coagulation manufacturing revenues of not less than US\$2,500,000 in the aggregate.